Ben Wallace (basketball)

-Ben Camey Wallace (born September 10, 1974) is an American basketball executive and former professional player who played most of his career in the National Basketball Association (NBA) with the Detroit Pistons.
-He is regarded by many to be the greatest undrafted player in NBA history, and was known for his shot-blocking, rebounding, and overall defensive play.
+Benjamin Camey Wallace (born September 10, 1974) is an American basketball executive and former professional player who played most of his career in the National Basketball Association (NBA) with the Detroit Pistons.
+Nicknamed "Big Ben", he is often regarded as the greatest undrafted player in NBA history, and is known for his shot-blocking, rebounding, and overall defensive play.

 A native of Alabama, Wallace attended Cuyahoga Community College and Virginia Union University.
-In his NBA career, he also played with the Washington Bullets/Wizards, Orlando Magic, Chicago Bulls, and Cleveland Cavaliers.

-Wallace won the NBA Defensive Player of the Year Award four times, a record he shares with Dikembe Mutombo.
-In nine seasons with the Pistons (2000–2006; 2009–2012), Wallace made two NBA Finals appearances (2004 and 2005) and won a championship with the team in 2004.
+In an NBA career that spanned from 1996 to 2012, he played with the Washington Bullets/Wizards, Orlando Magic, Chicago Bulls, and Cleveland Cavaliers as well as the Pistons.
+Wallace won the NBA Defensive Player of the Year Award four times, a record he shares with Dikembe Mutombo and Rudy Gobert.
+In nine seasons with the Pistons (2000–2006; 2009–2012), Wallace made two NBA Finals appearances (2004 and 2005) and won a championship in 2004.
 The Pistons retired his jersey No. 3 in 2016.
 Wallace was inducted into the Naismith Memorial Basketball Hall of Fame in the class of 2021.

-Wallace currently serves as the basketball operations and team engagement advisor for the Pistons.
+Wallace has served as a basketball operations and team engagement advisor for the Pistons since 2021.

 Early life

-Wallace was born in White Hall, Alabama, a small town in Lowndes County, and is the tenth of eleven children.
-He later attended Central High School in Hayneville where he received all-state honors in basketball, baseball, and football (as a linebacker).
-Former NBA player Charles Oakley is Wallace's mentor, having discovered Wallace at a 1991 basketball camp, and later recommended Wallace to his previous college, Virginia Union.
+Ben Camey Wallace was born on September 10, 1974, in White Hall, Alabama, a small town in Lowndes County.
+He is the tenth of eleven children.
+He attended Central High School in Hayneville where he received all-state honors in basketball, baseball, and football (as a linebacker).
+Former NBA player Charles Oakley was Wallace's mentor, having discovered Wallace at a 1991 basketball camp, and later recommended Wallace to his previous college, Virginia Union.